 Please note the following:

-- Annual Leave or Compensatory Leave may be used during the parental leave.
+- Annual or Compensatory time off may be used during the parental leave.

-- Faculty employees may only use accrued leave during periods covered by a valid employment agreement.
+- Faculty employees may only use accrued time off during periods covered by a valid employment agreement.

 Parental Leave Forms